zhangyiyan001/PGPL/README.md

 ## Overview

-Seed-to-Semantics is a few-shot learning framework for joint hyperspectral image (HSI) and LiDAR classification.
+PGPL is a few-shot learning framework for joint hyperspectral image (HSI) and LiDAR classification.
 Starting from only a small number of labeled seeds, the method progressively expands reliable supervision and refines the classifier.

 ![Seed-to-Semantics framework](Framework.png)